pnnl/tesp/doc/TESP_DesignDoc.rst

 Section 3.
 Many of these developments will be incremental, while others are more forward-looking.

 Two significant lessons have been learned in this release cycle, meaning those two things need to be done differently going forward.
 The first lesson relates to MATPOWER.
 It has been difficult to deploy compiled versions of MATPOWER on all three operating systems, and it will be inconvenient for users to manage different versions of the required MATLAB runtime.
 This is true even for users who might already have a full version of MATLAB.
 Furthermore, we would need to modify MATPOWER source code in order to detect non-convergence and summarize transmission system losses.
-This leads us to seriously consider alternatives, such as PyPower [`17 <#_ENREF_17>`__] or AMES [`18 <#_ENREF_18>`__]; although both have their own limitations, they are much easier to modify and deploy.
+This led us to replace MATPOWER with PYPOWER [`17
+<#_ENREF_17>`__] for the public releases of TESP.
+During 2019, TESP will
+be able to use AMES for day-ahead markets and unit commitment [`18
+<#_ENREF_18>`__].

 The second lesson relates to EnergyPlus modeling, which is a completely different domain than power system modeling.
 We were able to get help